 Start by installing and learning from one app at a time, and make sure all your insights are actionable; in other words, use the data to inform a new policy or procedural change, rather than just acknowledging their existence.

 Change by change, your team will become more effective, and capable of getting more done every week.
 Be sure to check out these ways to monitor employees working from home if you’ve got a home-based workforce!

 For more tools you can use to track employee email activity, see our list of the 7 best email tracking apps!
-And don’t miss our list of the top 50 email productivity tools as well as our list of the top tools for remote teams.
+And don’t miss our list of the top 50 email productivity tools, our list of the best remote employee monitoring software tools, as well as our list of the top tools for remote teams.

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics, and co-host of the podcast The Entrepreneur Cast.